New York Times to Staff: Maybe Chill Out on Twitter a Bit

 Speaking of Lorenz: After Baquet’s memo leaked, the now-Washington Post tech columnist took to Twitter to publicly bash her former employer’s new social-media policy in a series of posts. “[I]t’s very disappointing and contradictory to see,” she wrote.
 “This is not how a newsroom should approach the internet or social media.
 It only deepens the NYT’s vulnerability to bad faith attacks.”

-“Twitter is not our editor” is a phrase now being used by members of the masthead, multiple staffers told the Beast.
+“Twitter is not our editor” is a phrase now being used by members of the masthead, multiple staffers told The Daily Beast.
 Other staffers lamented that Twitter has become less useful to reporters as it has “gradually sunk” into often just being a “disingenuous… baying mob.”